c4ngo/cse15l-lab-reports/lab4.md

     grep: lib: Is a directory
     grep: technical: Is a directory

 I find this command useful if I just want to know the files or directories that contain the text pattern.
-If I wanted to search for `911report`, it     the `docsearch` directory down to 3 files.
+If I wanted to search for `911report`, it narrows the `docsearch` directory down to 3 files.

 ## `-v`